Compare Reviews for Virtual Receptionists and Answering Services

 What features matter most?

-The lower cost of a virtual receptionist is one of the big selling points of this type of service.
+Answering services and virtual receptionist prices vary widely depending on the size of the company, the call volume it handles and the contracts in place.
 Hidden fees and up-charges for different service levels may turn an affordable solution into a money pit.
 Be aware of the types of charges you could see on a virtual receptionist invoice.

 - Pay by the minute: Many virtual receptionist services charge by the minute.
 The longer your average call lasts, the higher your bill will be.